-- Fusion immobilizes a segment of your spine due to spondylosis, degenerative disc disease (DDD), and/or HNP. - a.
-Anterior Cervical Disc Fusion (ACDF) done through an incision on the front of the neck, immobilizes the level(s) in question from any further movement.
+- Fusion immobilizes a segment of your spine due to spondylosis, degenerative disc disease (DDD), and/or herniation of the nucleus pulposus (HNP). - a.
+Anterior Cervical Disc Fusion (ACDF) is done through an incision on the front of the neck and immobilizes the level(s) in question from any further movement. - b.

-- b.
 Posterior Cervical Fusion, done through an incision on the back of the neck, immobilizes the vertebral disc space(s) in question from any further movement. - 2.
 Disc Arthroplasty replaces the disc between two vertebral bodies to maintain motion at that segment. - a.
-Anterior Cervical Disc Arthroplasty (ACDA) done through an incision on the front of the neck replacing the disc between two cervical vertebral bodies (i.e. C5-6).
+Anterior Cervical Disc Arthroplasty (ACDA) is done through an incision on the front of the neck replacing the disc between two cervical vertebral bodies (i.e. C5-6).